teusH/MySense/README.pi.md

 ### FIRST CONFIG
-initiate/command: `sudo raspi-config` and expand filesystem if one created new PI OS on mem card.
+initiate/command: `sudo raspi-config` and if still needed expand the filesystem if one created new PI OS on mem card.
+On a fresh boot with a new Pi OS the filesystem will be expanded automatically.
 For now enable start with screen (disable this later) and configure the localisation options:
 ```